amethyst/amethyst/book/src/getting_started.md

 Next you'll need a resources folder that will contain the data for your game.
 You can call this anything, but our convention is just `resources`.
-Stick it in your project directory next to Cargo.toml.
+Stick it in your project directory nex to Cargo.toml.

 ### config.ron

   The first file you'll want to create in here is `config.ron` this file is written in the [RON](https://github.com/ron-rs/ron) format.
+The format of these files is similar to Rust, so it shouldn't be too alien.
-It's contents will look like this:
+Its contents will look like this:

 ```
 (